-To delete an existing nSync task, check the checkbox next to the task name and click confirmation dialog box will appear.
-Click or to remove the nSync task, or cancel to abort.
+To delete an existing nSync task, check the checkbox next to the task name and click Delete.
+A confirmation dialog box will appear.
+Click OK to remove the nSync task, or Cancel to abort.

 2.7.4 Running an nSync backup task